aubm/aubm-website/content/posts/how-to-better-promote-your-bad-ideas.md

 ### The slippery slope

 Like the red herring, the goal of the slippery slope is to create a diversion.
 Only this time, we invoke a chain of undesirable consequences in order to demonstrate how bad it could be if we accepted the first element.
-Obviously, the last element of the chain and the ultimate consequence has to be very bad.
+Obviously, the last element of the chain (the ultimate consequence) has to be very bad.

 > &minus; This refactoring task is starting to go too far, we should clarify the scope of a first step, and set a schedule for other ones.
 >